nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 ## Introduction

-Not too long ago, I made it my goal to become proficient with an interpreted language and a compiled language.
-I am already decent with Ruby, so I started searching for compiled languages and weighed their pros and cons.
-I ultimately chose Go because I preferred its syntax over other compiled languages like Java.
-It also helps that it's very popular amongst DevOps/Infrastructure teams and that's something I'm very interested in.

-Previous programming experience is recommended as I will not be explaining programming concepts in-depth.
-However, anyone can follow along.

-## What is Go?

 Go is a programming language developed by Google.
 It is also known as Golang.
 It's a statically typed and compiled language.

 Key features of Go include: